cisco/mindmeld/source/intro/introducing_mindmeld_workbench.rst

 Introducing MindMeld
 ====================

 The MindMeld Conversational AI platform is among the most advanced AI platforms for building production-quality conversational applications.
-MindMeld, the machine learning toolkit at the core of the MindMeld platform, is a Python-based framework which encompasses all of the algorithms and utilities required for this purpose.
+It is a Python-based machine learning framework which encompasses all of the algorithms and utilities required for this purpose.
 Evolved over several years of building and deploying dozens of the most advanced conversational experiences achievable, MindMeld is optimized for building advanced conversational assistants which demonstrate deep understanding of a particular use case or domain while providing highly useful and versatile conversational experiences.

 MindMeld is the only Conversational AI platform available today that provides tools and capabilities for every step in the workflow for a state-of-the-art conversational application.
 The architecture of MindMeld is illustrated below.